fenago/tableau-intermediate/lab-guides/md/Lab_5.md

 preceding the selected date, but also the one following it, by choosing **`Next`** instead of **`Last`**.

-Finally, besides setting a fixed date as we did in this recipe, we can also choose **`Today`**, **`Yesterday`**, or **`Tomorrow`** as the anchor dates, which is very useful when we want to have a view that is updated with fresh data relative to the current date.
+Finally, besides setting a fixed date as we did In this lab, we can also choose **`Today`**, **`Yesterday`**, or **`Tomorrow`** as the anchor dates, which is very useful when we want to have a view that is updated with fresh data relative to the current date.